tylermachen/ruby-oo-assessment-web-0715-public/README.md

 Do the tests in order).
 Most of the tests require a file for you to code your solution in.

-For example `002.methods/01_count_sentences_spec.rb` requires a file `count_stences.rb`.
+For example `002.methods/01_dice_spec.rb` requires a file `dice.rb`.
 That is where to code your solution.
 Once you write code to make the test pass, re-run the test suite until it turns green.